The Internet and Campaign 2010

 - At the same time, 56% of internet users say that it is usually difficult for them to tell what is true from what is not true when it comes to the political information they find online.

-Despite some of these challenges, 22% of online political users who voted say that they were encouraged to do so by material they found online during the 2010 campaign, and 42% say that political information they saw or read online encouraged them to vote for or against a specific candidate.
-An additional one in five online adults (20%) used the internet to learn about interesting election races in other parts of the country in 2010.
+Despite some of these challenges, 22% of online political users who voted say that they were encouraged to vote by material they found online during the 2010 campaign, and an additional 42% say that political information they saw or read online encouraged them to vote for or against a specific candidate.